Dengue: Advice for travellers

 Infection with dengue can cause flu-like symptoms, including:

 Most people with dengue recover after a few days.
-In a small percentage of people infected, the disease may progress to severe dengue, which can lead to internal bleeding and organ failure.
+In a small number of cases, it may lead to severe dengue or dengue shock syndrome, which can be fatal.
 If you have had a previous dengue infection, you may be at higher risk of severe dengue.
-With proper medical care, fewer than 1% of people with dengue die.

 There is no vaccine or medication available in Canada to prevent dengue.